sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - %let external_gateway=https://< external gateway host >/marketingGateway;

 ### Schema version
-- %let schema_version=20;
+- %let schema_version=22;
-- %let previous_schema_version=19;
+- %let previous_schema_version=21;

 Previous schema version is used only to create a migration script.

-> **WARNING:** The schema version of the downloaded data and this utility need to be align.
+> **WARNING:** The schema version of the downloaded data and this utility must be align.

-### Time zone
+### Execution options
-The UDM makes datetime values available in UTC.
-Use this configuration to adapt the time zone.

-- %let timeZone_Value=AMERICA/NEW_YORK; /* Provide time zone specific value for convertion of datetime fields into target tables */

-For more information on time zone and its values please see : [Time Zone Info and Time Zone Names](https://go.documentation.sas.com/doc/en/pgmsascdc/9.4_3.5/lesysoptsref/n13ytdu4ohkwoln1gtu6byka5lpd.htm)
+Flip the 1/0 flag to include or exclude the CDM tables and the dbtReport tables in the load process.
+Note that CDM is excluded by default as it is going to be deprecated in the future.

 ### Bulkload
 Most databases support bulkload which accelerates the load process for large data volumes.